 Few ski destinations deliver extraordinary experiences for every stripe of skier and snowboarder, but Aspen Snowmass, a single resort with four ski areas accessible via one lift ticket, does just that.

-While more experienced skiers and snowboarders tend to flock to Aspen Mountain and Aspen Highlands, Buttermilk and Snowmass are the perfect areas for beginners due to their state-of-the-art facilities, exceptional ski school offerings and huge selection of beginner and intermediate terrain.
+While more experienced skiers and snowboarders tend to flock to Aspen Mountain and Aspen Highlands, Buttermilk and Snowmass are the perfect areas for beginners due to their state-of-the-art facilities, exceptional ski school offerings, and a huge selection of beginner and intermediate terrain.
 Aspen Snowmass is a true one-stop destination for beginners through experts.
 Set yourself up for success and years of enjoyment by learning to ski or snowboard at Aspen Snowmass this winter.

-Mountain Vacation Specialist Since 2001
+Mountain Travel Expert Since 2001

 Day 2: Kick off your first day on the slopes with Beginner’s Magic™ at Snowmass

 For adults ages 18 and up, Beginner’s Magic makes learning to ski a comfortable experience from the get-go.
 On your first day in a Beginner’s Magic ski lesson, you will want to load the Elk Camp Gondola at 9 a.m.
 Note: Snowboarders meet in the Snowmass Base Village at Four Mountain Sports at 9 a.m. for equipment fitting.
 The lessons begin at 9:45 a.m. on Assay Hill.